ua-snap/rasdaman-ingest/iem/alfresco/relative_flammability/README.md

 # CMIP5 ALFRESCO relative flammability

 This subfolder contains the processing notebook and ingest recipes for a relative flammability dataset.
-These data are created from outputs of the ALFRESCO runs done with CMIP5 outputs for the SERDP Fish and Fire project, and can be found at `/workspace/Shared/Tech_Projects/SERDP_Fish_Fire/project_files/Calibration/HighCalib/FMO_Calibrated`.
+These data are created from outputs of the ALFRESCO runs done with CMIP5 outputs for the IEM project, and can be found at `/workspace/Shared/Tech_Projects/Alaska_IEM/project_data/Final_runs/IEM_AR5`.

 It's intended use is for the Climate Impact Reports webtool, a.k.a. the "IEM webapp."
 ## Importing